 Lesson 6 – Live to serve – serve to live.

-One reason I saw this group or team of Nomadic herders working so well together is that none of them were afraid of hard work or service.
-In fact, I saw the herders come in from their daily work about 8 pm at night after they have rounded up the last of their herd.
-And when I was up early in the morning they were already up tending to their herds/ I did not see them having a lot of time to rest or relax.
+These Nomadic herders were not afraid of doing service with others with their hard work.
+In fact, I saw the herders come in from their daily work about 8 pm after they have rounded up the last of their herd.
+And when I was up early in the morning, they were already up tending to their herds.
+I did not see them having a lot of time to rest or relax.
 They were not afraid to put on their work boots and work or serve another.

-When we live our life thinking of how can we serve, great things can happen.
+When we live our life thinking of how we can serve, great things can happen.
 We can forget ourselves and our problems.
 We can reach out to help another.
-I believe when we have the attitude that we are not afraid of hard work then it gives our life new meaning and new purpose.
+When we have the attitude that we are not afraid of hard work, it gives our lives a new meaning and new purpose.
 I love this quote by George Bernard Shaw:

 We can all take this lesson from George Bernard Shaw and also the Mongolian nomadic herders and find a way to live our life so that we spent our days looking for ways to serve and help others along the way in our community.

-The Mongolian nomadic herders and their willingness to come to help their neighbors in need to find their lost camels set an example for me in my life.
-It taught me some valuable lessons about our willingness to help and serve others, but also more than that the power to have a group in our lives that we can always count on to help us when we need help and that we, in turn, can also serve them when they need help.
+The Mongolian nomadic herders and their willingness to help their neighbors in need to find their lost camels set an example for me in my life.
+It taught me some valuable lessons about our willingness to help and serve others, but also, more than that, the power to have a group in our lives that we can always count on to help us when we need help and that we, in turn, can also serve them when they need help.

 Where can I buy the book Collective Brilliance: Spark Ideas, Build Faith and See Your Ministry in a Whole New Light?